Kahloyx/VDcalc/README.md

-Calculating Utility For Voltage Divider, will add current divider option too.
+Calculating Utility For Voltage Divider:

-	Notes For Engeneer:
+	Notes To Understand Voltage Divider:

 Voltage and Current divider arrangements are the common in electronic circuits.
 Before selecting the value of resistors, it is necessary to calculate the voltage and current from the output of a resistor chain.
 So that the circuit will function properly.
 Here is a simple but useful tip to calculate the voltage and current from resistor chains.